API References

 SNNModels.norm_synapseMethod

-Calculate the normalization factor for a synapse.
+Calculate the normalization factor for a receptor.

 Arguments